 EFFECT Sec.
-9 A-D No decision shall be reversed by the umpire, involving his judgement, except if he is convinced he was in error.
-This could come from consulting another umpire working with him, as a result of his own requested conference.
+9 A-D No decision shall be reversed by the umpire, involving their judgement, except if they are convinced they were in error.
+This could come from consulting another umpire working with them, as a result of their own requested conference.